Poblato/y3-project/README.md

 Note: These distances (for the second and third model) are measured to the SV, so the distances to the TV/RV will be these distances plus or minus the link distance.

 Different variants of the file v2x.py are in the Power, Dist, Reuse_Dist, and Bandwidth folders, designed to vary and plot those different variables.

+# Figures
+Contains the plotted results of the simulations
+# Diagrams
+Contains other diagrams created for the project